PxlTail/Apple-Intelligence/README.md

 # @pxltail/apple-intelligence
 **Version 1.0.4-beta**

+# okay so this doesn't work don't use it

 This is a basic library that lets you access Apple's new [FoundationModels] API(https://developer.apple.com/documentation/foundationmodels) via REST.

 As of writing, it's the only library that does so.